 ABSTRACT.
-Given a closed n-manifold, we consider the set of simple homotopy types of n-manifolds within its homotopy type, called its simple homotopy manifold set.
-We characterise it in terms of algebraic K-theory, the surgery obstruction map, and the homotopy automorphisms of the manifold.
+We study the difference between simple homotopy equivalence and homotopy equivalence for closed manifolds of dimension $n \geq 4$.
+Given a closed n-manifold, we characterise the set of simple homotopy types of n-manifolds within its homotopy type in terms of algebraic K-theory, the surgery obstruction map, and the homotopy automorphisms of the manifold.
 We use this to construct the first examples, for all $n \geq 4$ even, of closed n-manifolds that are homotopy equivalent but not simple homotopy equivalent.
 In fact, we construct infinite families with pairwise the same properties, and our examples can be taken to be smooth for $n \geq 6$.